PURPOSE OF THIS POLICY

 4. Federal penalties

 Violation of the regulations may result in civil and/or criminal penalty provisions of Title 49 United States Code 521(b).

 5. Referral, evaluation and treatment

-A driver who has engaged in conduct prohibited in C. above shall be advised by the University Employee Assistance Program of the resources available to the driver in evaluating and resolving problems associated with the misuse of alcohol and use of controlled substances, including the names, addresses and telephone numbers of substance abuse professionals and counseling and treatment programs.
-The driver shall be evaluated by a substance abuse professional (SAP) who shall determine what assistance, if any, the driver needs in resolving problems associated with alcohol misuse and controlled substances use.
+A driver who has engaged in prohibited conduct shall be advised by the University Employee Assistance Program of the resources available to the driver in evaluating and resolving problems associated with the misuse of alcohol and use of controlled substances, including the names, addresses and telephone numbers of substance abuse professionals and counseling and treatment programs.
+The driver shall be evaluated by a substance abuse professional who shall determine what assistance, if any, the driver needs in resolving problems associated with alcohol misuse and controlled substances use.
 [49 CFR 40.281]

-Before a driver returns to duty requiring the performance of safety-sensitive functions after engaging in conduct prohibited in C. above, the driver shall undergo a return-to-duty alcohol test with a result indicating an alcohol concentration of less than 0.02 if the conduct involved alcohol, or a controlled substances test with a verified negative result if the conduct involved a controlled substance.
+Before a driver returns to duty requiring the performance of safety-sensitive functions after engaging in prohibited conduct, the driver shall undergo a return-to-duty alcohol test with a result indicating an alcohol concentration of less than 0.02 if the conduct involved alcohol, or a controlled substances test with a verified negative result if the conduct involved a controlled substance.
 [49 CFR 40.305]

 A driver identified as needing assistance in resolving problems associated with alcohol misuse or controlled substances use shall be:

 - evaluated by a substance abuse professional to determine that the driver has properly followed any rehabilitation program prescribed above; and